 1. Producer organization (PO) is a legal entity formed by the primary producers (farmers, fishermen, rural artisans).
-Farmer Producer Organizations (FPOs) are a type of PO where the members are farmers.
-Farmer Producer Company (FPCs) are form of FPOs established under Section 8 of Indian Companies Act 1956 (NABARD 2015).
+Farmer Producer Organizations (FPOs) are a type of PO where the members farmers.
+Farmer are Producer Company (FPCs) are form of FPOs established under Section 8 of Indian Companies Act 1956 (NABARD 2015).